HHC 101 – The How, the Why & the Wherefores

 Yes, hexahydrocannabinol — nicknamed HHC — is legal throughout most states in the US.
 This is due to the fact that it’s derived from hemp.
 The regulations in your area, region, or country may make buying natural, medicinal supplements like cannabinoids impossible.
 In some regions, HHC is legal, while in others it’s still prohibited.

-In the United States, the legality of HHC is uncertain due to the laws that have been determined on state and federal levels.
+In the United States, the legality of Hexahydrocannabinol is uncertain due to the laws that have been determined on state and federal levels.
 We urge you to perform adequate research so you can understand the legalities in your area before purchasing or consuming HHC products.

 Purchase HHC coffee

-Ott Coffee is in the process of crafting an HHC blend of micro roasted coffee.
+Ott Coffee is in the process of crafting an Hexahydrocannabinol blend of micro roasted coffee.
 To stay in the know, sign up for our newsletter.
 You’ll be the first to find out when this immaculate coffee blend is ready for purchase.
 We promise you won’t regret it!